 What is a Glowforge 3D Laser Printer?

-Billed as a “3D Laser Printer,” a Glowforge is NOT actually a “laser printer” in the traditional sense of paper and toner, nor is it a “3D printer” that uses extruded plastic to form three dimensional models.
-Rather, Glowforge is a powerful CO2 laser cutter that uses a focused beam of light as fine as a human hair to cut and engrave a wide variety of materials with extreme precision.
+Billed as a “3D Laser Printer,” a Glowforge is NOT actually a “laser printer” in the classic sense of paper and toner, nor is it a traditional 3D printer that uses extruded plastic to form three dimensional models.
+Rather, Glowforge is a powerful CO2 laser cutter that uses a focused beam of light the width of a human hair to cut and engrave a wide variety of materials with extreme precision.
 From wood to glass and plastic to leather, the Glowforge can do it all…and then some!

 (If you’re curious, you can read why they call it a 3D laser printer in this interview)

-That said, Glowforge refers to anything created on the Glowforge 3D Laser Printer as a “print,” so you will hear that term used frequently.
+That said, the company and machine owners refer to anything created on the Glowforge 3D Laser Printer as a “print,” so you will hear that term used frequently.

 What Can a Glowforge Do?
 What Kinds of Things Can I Make with It?